hollstein/baobao/docs/index.md

 - Minimal dependencies
 - Additional functionality is optional

 Install with pip: `pip install baobao`.
-Further documentation: https://hollstein.github.io/baobao/

 Pipelines can be build like this: